Dale Carnegie

 Died of Hodgkin lymphoma in Forest Hills, New York

-The Quick and Easy Way to Effective Speaking published (Dorothy Carnegie)
+Posthumous publication: The Quick and Easy Way to Effective Speaking

-Curriculum broadened to add customer service and personal development training.
+Course curriculum expands with customer service and personal development

 Strategic Presentations Workshop developed

-All locally sponsored U.S. Dale Carnegie organizations were approved under GSA Federal Supply Schedule #GS-10F-0329K in 2001.
+U.S. Dale Carnegie organizations approved on GSA Federal Supply Schedule

 Named among Top 20 Sales Training Companies (TrainingIndustry.com)